Overview

 Slavonic studies

-The subjects of Slavonic studies are the languages, literatures and cultures of the Central, Eastern and Southeast European peoples.
+The subject of Slavic studies is the languages, literatures and cultures of the Central, Eastern and Southeast European peoples.

 The study field at a glance

-Slavonic studies are divided into three groups: Eastern Slavic (Rusyn / Ruthenian, Russian, Ukrainian and Belarussian), West Slavic (Kashubian, Lower / Upper Sorbian, Polish, Slovak and Czech) and Southern Slavic (Bulgarian, Burgenland-Croatian, Macedonian, Serbo-Croatian / Bosnian and Slovenian).
-In addition, the Old Church Slavonic belongs to this group, which has a great importance in linguistic history.
+Slavic studies are divided into three groups: East Slavic studies (Russian/Ruthenian, Russian, Ukrainian and Belarusian), West Slavic studies (Kashubian, Lower/Upper Sorbian, Polish, Slovak and Czech) and South Slavic studies (Bulgarian, Burgenland-Croatian, Macedonian, Serbo-Croatian/Bosnian and Slovenian).
+Old Church Slavonic also belongs to this group, which is of great importance in terms of linguistic history.

-Slavonic studies deal with the languages of the respective regions as well as literature, culture and history.
+Slavic studies deals with the languages of the respective regions as well as with literature, culture and history.

-Slavonic studies are offered in Germany exclusively at universities.
-In addition to generalist studies, there are also those that run under the names Slavic languages, literature and cultures, Slavic philology or Slavonic studies (literary studies).
+In Germany, Slavic studies courses are only offered at universities.
+In addition to courses such as “Russian” or “Polish Studies”, there are also those that go under the names Slavic languages, Sorab studies or South Slavic philology.

 Contents of the course

-In the Slavic studies, the students acquire linguistic knowledge of the respective language group.
-On the other hand, they also deal with the respective culture and literature.
-In addition, they usually occupy language-practical modules.
-They can choose from, for example, specializations in the areas of "current problems of Slavic linguistics", "synchronous Slavic linguistics" or other Slavic languages such as Polish, Czech or Serbian / Croatian.
-Staying abroad and internships are usually compulsory.
+When studying Slavic studies, students gain linguistic knowledge about the respective language group.
+On the other hand, they deal with the respective culture and literature.
+They also usually take practical language modules.
+You can choose from, for example, specializations in the areas of “current problems in Slavic linguistics”, “synchronous Slavic linguistics” or other Slavic languages such as Polish, Czech or Serbian/Croatian.
+Stays abroad and internships are usually mandatory.

-Depending on the university, a local selection procedure can be used.
-Partly language skills are required.
+Depending on the university, a local selection process may be used.
+Some language skills are required.

-The graduates have job opportunities in the press and public relations, as interpreters and translators, in management consultancy, in art and cultural management, in editing, journalism, editing, in adult education, in media production (print, online, multimedia ) or in the field of language teaching.
+Graduates have job opportunities in press and public relations, in management consultancies, in art and culture management, in the areas of editing, journalism, proofreading, in adult education, in media production (print, online, multimedia) or in the area of language teaching.